GraceCiambrone/SeaPerch-Pattern-Calculator/README.md

 ![](shipfinder_calculator_screenshot.png)

-This project was developed for a 2019 underwater robotics competition called SeaPerch.
-This program helped our team place 3rd internationally.
+This project was developed for a 2019 underwater robotics competition called SeaPerch, helping our team place 3rd internationally.